 FlatBuffers is a free software library implementing a serialization format similar to Protocol Buffers, (by: wikipedia)

 This FlatBuffers is also developed by Google and released on 2014.

 From some websites, the performance of FlatBuffers are better than the others.
 But as far as I know, the development using FlatBuffers requires more work to implement.
 So it maybe suitable when you need to handle quite large sized objects.

-If I found any difficulties to implement Protocol Buffers, I’ll share it here👍
+In conclusion, I & my team decided to go with Protocol Buffers / gRPC.
+If I found anything regarding to Protocol Buffers, I’ll share it here👍